python-tut/tutorial/controlFlow.md

 The **_if_** statement of Python is similar to that of other languages.
 The if statement contains a logical expression using which data is compared and a decision is made based on the result of the comparison.

+Some important pieces of all these statements is that colons and indention are key in Python.
+You must indent after the colon for it to read the statement. if you do not then it will not be included in the statement.
+It is as if you are starting a new line or expression.

 SYNTAX:
 ```python
 if expression: